 A-O3 - Residential Curbside Food Scrap Collection

-Collaborate with SWMEs to hold regional meetings with haulers and stakeholders in order to support development of residential food scrap collection businesses.
+ANR will collaborate with SWMEs to hold regional meetings with haulers and stakeholders to support development of residential food scrap collection businesses.

-1. ANR will hold 8 stakeholder meetings during SWIP term.
+1. ANR will hold a minimum of 8 regional hauler stakeholder meetings during MMP term.